 You may become involved as an intervener.
 Interveners are individuals or groups who want to take a position on an application before the Board by attending the hearing, providing information and/or evidence, questioning the applicant, and potentially providing a closing statement of position at the end of the hearing.
 Interveners are expected to participate actively in the hearing process, including by answering questions posed by the Board and its advisers, as well as the applicant.
 Parties must apply to become interveners as their costs may be paid by the applicant.
 The interveners must show that they can provide information that will be of benefit to the Board when it enters its deliberations.
 To be an intervener, please complete the Intervener Request Form (pdf).;

 You may become involved as a presenter.
 A presenter is someone who wants to make a statement to the Board about the application being reviewed in a public hearing.
 Presenters may attend the hearing but are not required to participate in the same way as an intervener.
-While presenters are not required to pre-register with the PUB, they should notify us before or at the start of the hearing of their intention to present.
+Presenters must notify the Board of the intention to make a public presentation by completing the Public Presentation Application Form and submitting it to Board staff.
 Presenters are encouraged to also provide electronic and written copy of their presentations.

-Making a presentation at a Public Utilities Board Hearing requires 2 weeks prior notice.
+Making a presentation at a Public Utilities Board Hearing requires 2 weeks prior notice, or to apply by the due date as set out in the Notice.
 Simply be prepared to state your opinion and be heard.
-To make it easier a sample Template for Presenters is provided but not required

 - You may become involved as an interested citizen.
 Any member of the public may attend Board hearings, may ask questions about issues, or bring matters of interests to the attention of the PUB outside of a formal hearing.
 Such interactions with PUB staff and others should be conducted in a structured and collegial manner.